 Guidance and Counseling Policies

 Libman Education does not offer guidance or counseling services.
-Students should contact the Director of Training and Operations for questions related to course offerings and/or details regarding same.
+Students should contact the Director of Education for questions related to course offerings and/or details regarding same.

 Libman Education does not offer job placement services.

 The majority of Libman Education’s courses are online and self-paced, available to students 24/7.
 The schedule for courses with a live instruction component, such as CCS Exam Prep, is provided in the course information on this website.

 Libman Education staff members are available during business hours, 9 a.m. – 5 p.m.
 ET, Monday-Friday excluding Federal holidays.
 Libman Education staff may be contacted anytime via email at [email protected]

 Libman Education will respond to students’ written complaints in writing within 10 days.
 Students may contact the Office of Private Occupational School Education at any time.

 - [email protected]